-Although the alternatives under evaluation by our Board for the use of the proceeds from the Asset Sale include funding, at least in part, the acquisition of assets that will potentially allow us to utilize our NOLs and certain other tax attributes, there can be no guarantee that suitable assets will be available for us to purchase or that any assets acquired will generate the revenues anticipated or any revenue at all.
+The Company's post-closing Board of Directors will conduct an extensive review of available opportunities for the Company's NOLs and certain other tax attributes.
+The alternatives under evaluation by the Board of Directors for the use of the proceeds from the Asset Sale include funding, at least in part, the acquisition of assets that will potentially allow us to utilize our NOLs and certain other tax attributes.
+However, there can be no guarantee that suitable assets will be available for us to purchase or that any assets acquired will generate the revenues anticipated or any revenue at all.
+The Board of Directors will conduct a careful process, and there is no set timeframe for completing the exploration of alternatives.
 If we are not able to acquire suitable assets, the value of our remaining tax attributes will be limited and may be worthless.
+The expectation is that, after that review has run its course, the Board of Directors will authorize the Company to distribute its cash to stockholders if the Board of Directors eventually determines that it will be unable to utilize the NOLs and certain other tax attributes.